GetSetAbhi/software-engineer-questions/README.md

 1. What’s your proudest achievement?
 It can be a personal project or something you’ve worked on professionally.
 Just a short paragraph is fine, but I’d love to know why you’re proud of it.

+   My proudest achievement is to be able to think of an app, develop it and publish it on playstore.
+   It was back in June of 2016 when internet memes were a new concept.
+I was wasting a lot of my time looking for memes and express myself humourously while conversing with my friends over internet.
+At that point of time, I thought of an app which will contain hundreds of meme template and then the user will be able to write a text over it.
+   I developed that app and called it MemeCanvas.
+   In Feb of 2017 I published that app on playstore and even created a promotional [video](https://www.youtube.com/watch?v=LrLTyvsW5H4) for it.

 2. What's a personal project you're currently working on?
 This could be a coding side project, hobby, or otherwise real world project you're working on.